InventorPWB/Manhunts-Reinvented/README.md

 `/manhunt track <player>` sets the compass to track the player.

 `/manhunt start` starts the manhunt.
+Requires op.
 - `/manhunt start classic` starts the manhunt in classic mode.
-- `/manhunt start impostor` starts the manhunt and randomly assigns a secret hunter.
-A number can be added to specify a number of hunters.
+- `/manhunt start impostor <number>` starts the manhunt and randomly assigns a secret hunter.
+An optional number can be added to specify a number of hunters; default is 1.

+`/manhunt stop` stops the current manhunt.
+Requires op.

+`/manhunt reset-timer` resets all timers (useful after a server crash).
+Requires op.

 `/manhunt alert` sends an alert with coordinates and current dimension.

 `/manhunt lost` sends a request for coordinates to other players.

-`/manhunt stop` stops the current manhunt.

-`/manhunt reset-timer` resets all timers (useful after a server crash).

 ## Config File

 You can config the time before the release of the hunters and the time between two compass' updates by modifying the config file `config/manhunt.json`.

 The default config file is: